 The chi-square statistic is computed by first computing a chi-square value for each individual cell of the table and then summing them up to form a total chi-square value for the table.
 The chi-square value for the cell is computed as: (Observed Value – Expected Value)2 / (Expected Value).
 The chi-Square computations are highlighted in gray.

 In this example table, we observe that the chi-square value for the table is 19.35, and has an associated probability of occurring by chance less than one time in 1000.
-We therefore reject the null hypothesis of no difference and conclude that there must be a relationship between the variables.
+We, therefore, reject the null hypothesis of no difference and conclude that there must be a relationship between the variables.
 We can observe the relationship in two places in the table.

 The most obvious is in the chi-square value computed for each cell.
 We observe that the cells “Red Socks and Boston”, “Blue Jays and Montreal” and “Red Socks and Montpellier, Vermont” were the three cells where the number of observed respondents was greater than expected.
 We further note that when we examine the expected and observed frequencies, the “Yankees and Montreal”, “Red Socks and Montpellier, Vermont”, and “Red Socks and Montreal” frequencies were fewer than expected.

 Because the cell chi-square and the expected values are often not displayed, these same relationships can be observed by comparing the column total percent to the cell percent (of the row total).
-In cell “Red Socks and Boston” we would compare 41.10% with 64.71% and observe that more Red Socks fans liked Boston than expected.
+In the cell “Red Socks and Boston” we would compare 41.10% with 64.71% and observe that more Red Socks fans liked Boston than expected.
 Caution is urged when interpreting relationships found in any statistical analysis.
-We often desire to “explain” or conclude “causality” from analyses when data either is not designed to, or does not have the power to support such conclusions.
+We often desire to “explain” or conclude “causality” from analyses when data either is not designed to or does not have the power to support such conclusions.

-In the current table we observe that “Red Socks and Boston” had the greatest delta between the number of observed and expected respondents, for any team preference and city of residence.
-However we must be careful in concluding that the Red Socks caused respondents to move to Boston, or that Boston as a city of residence causes fan loyalty.
+In the current table, we observe that “Red Socks and Boston” had the greatest delta between the number of observed and expected respondents, for any team preference and city of residence.
+However, we must be careful in concluding that the Red Socks caused respondents to move to Boston, or that Boston as a city of residence causes fan loyalty.
 Red Socks and Boston are the most observed fan and city relationship, but are most likely totally independent when considering other concepts or relationships.

 Crosstabs and chi-square are powerful ways to analyze your survey data.
-Another tool that makes an impact on research is Conjoint Analysis.